connor-baer/server-scripts/README.md

 `REMOTE_SSH_PORT` is the port to use for ssh on the remote server.
 This is normally `22`

-`REMOTE_ROOT_PATH` is the absolute path to the root of your Server install on the remote server, with a trailing `/` after it.
+`REMOTE_ROOT_PATH` is the absolute path to the root of your server install on the remote server, with a trailing `/` after it.

 `REMOTE_BACKUPS_PATH` is the absolute path to the directory where the remote backups are stored.
 For database backups, a sub-directory `REMOTE_DB_NAME/db` inside the `REMOTE_BACKUPS_PATH` directory is used for the database backups.
 Paths should always have a trailing `/`